Easy and step by step Gekko Strategy Optimization with Genetic Algorithms

 We can see some calls to the backtest API, perfect.
 Now let’s check other informations, while we are waiting for some first results:

-Conclusion: Gekkoga is pushing hard on one of the 2 CPU, this is conform to what we defined in conf.
+Conclusion: Gekkoga is pushing hard on one of the 2 vCPU this virtual machine is using, this is conform to what we defined in conf.
 Memory consumption is low.

 And finally, 21 minutes later, the first epoch completed: